Kateihen/PHP-School-Hometasks/README.md

+# Style Conference
+A web site featuring Style Conference that takes place in Chicago, Il.

 ## Getting Started: Full Setup Instructions
 1. Clone this repo and cd into the project folder.
 2. Install composer dependencies.